 Out of ammunition, with large gaps in their line, facing a desperate situation, the Federals finally repulsed the Rebel assault with a daring downhill bayonet charge, improvised on the spot by Colonel Lawrence Chamberlain.
 Intellectually gifted, fluent in seven languages, earnest and charismatic, Chamberlain was that rare combination of erudition and natural leadership.
 A recent volunteer, he had previously been a professor of Rhetoric at Bowdoin College in Maine.

 Caught off-guard by the surprise counterattack, the Rebels turned and ran, and suddenly the Battle was over.
 Ultimately more than than a thousand Rebels died, and five hundred were taken prisoner.
-Gray retired to lick its wounds and consider the next move, knowing full well that it would decide not just the outcome of the battle, but almost certainly the outcome of the War itself.
+Gray retired to lick its wounds and consider the next move, knowing full well that it would decide not just the outcome of the campaign, but almost certainly the outcome of the War itself.

 Lee realized that the Federal army up on the ridge had to be broken or driven off, one way or another, or all was for nought.
 The fight to take Cemetery Ridge, the climactic battle of the Gettysburg campaign, is widely considered to have been the turning point of the Civil War.

 Almost the entire Federal Army was up there, spread along miles of high ridgeline, which formed a rough semicircle, with Cemetery Ridge at one end and Little Round Top at the other.
-Confident that a saddle between the two was a weak spot, General Lee directed that an attack to be made upon that point.
+Confident that a saddle between the two was a weak spot, General Lee directed that an attack be made upon that point.
 Against all logic, with his top commanders fiercely protesting, Lee ordered a large force to march route-step right up the middle of the lethal semicircle, across nearly a mile of open field, uphill, against a well-entrenched army a hundred thousand strong.

 It was over in less than an hour.
 From three sides, Federal forces poured volley after volley of rifle and cannon fire, at will, upon the hapless, completely exposed Rebel forces until there was almost no one left to kill.
-Fifteen thousand Rebels began the march, but fewer than five hundred survived to pierce the Union lines, where they were cut to pieces.
+Fifteen thousand Rebels began the march, but fewer than five hundred survived to pierce the Union lines, where they were promptly cut to pieces.
 And in that instant, the fortunes of war inexorably turned, and the possibility of Southern victory simply vanished.
 The following day Lee issued the order for the battered Army to withdraw southward, homeward.
-It was July 4, American Independence Day.
+It was July 4, American Independence Day.*

 One hundred and seventy thousand fought at Gettysburg, and sixty thousand were killed, wounded, captured, or missing, the majority of them Southern.
 Gettysburg was a decisive, fateful defeat for Southern forces, and a blow to the Confederacy from which it would not recover.
 Though many battles were still to come, they merely delayed the inevitable.
 It had become an open secret that The Noble Cause was irretrievably lost.